libertyernie/CrosspostSharp/README.md

 If you are already logged into Tumblr in Internet Explorer, you can right-click the Sign In button to use your existing IE session and aboid having to re-enter your username and password.

+### Inkbunny

+To upload to Inkbunny, you need to log in each time you run the program.
+Click on the "click to log in" text next to the Inkbunny label on the bottom of the window; when Inkbunny finishes logging in, additional controls will appear.

 Posting to Tumblr
 -----------------